uclahs-cds/metapipeline-DNA/README.md

 ## Overview

 Metapipeline-DNA is a DNA sequencing processing pipeline that accepts sequencing data as input.
 The data may be in FASTQ format or in aligned format (BAM/CRAM - <u>**BETA FEATURE**</u>), with options for re-alignment with back-conversion to FASTQ format.
-The FASTQs are aligned to the reference genome and recalibrated with INDEL realignment and base quality score recalibration, followed by quality control steps including targeted coverage calculation and WGS metrics.
-Various calling steps are performed to identify germline SNPs (single-nucleotide polymorphisms), somatic SNVs (single-nucleotide variants), mitochondrial SNVs, germline SVs (structural variants), somatic SVs, and somatic CNAs (copy-number aberrations).
-The processing culminates with subclonal reconstruction.
+The FASTQs are aligned to the reference genome and recalibrated with insertion-deletion (INDEL) realignment and base quality score recalibration, followed by quality control steps including targeted coverage calculation and whole genome sequencing (WGS) metrics.
+Various calling steps are performed to identify germline single-nucleotide polymorphisms (SNPs), somatic single-nucleotide variants (SNVs), mitochondrial SNVs, germline structural variants (SVs), somatic SVs, and somatic copy-number aberrations (CNAs).
+The processing culminates with subclonal reconstruction (SRC).

 ---